joranquinten/wadm-js-client/README.md

 # OhMyPrints / WadM JavaScript Client

 This package exposes the API of [Werkaandemuur](https://www.werkaandemuur.nl/nl) via a JavaScript wrapper.
 It is pretty basic but should help you get started in combining data for your own use.
-It might also wordt for data that's exposed on [OhMyPrints](https://www.ohmyprints.com/de) (sibling company), but I haven't had a usecase nor tested it.
+It might also work for data that's exposed on [OhMyPrints](https://www.ohmyprints.com/de) (sibling company), but I haven't had a usecase nor tested it.

 ## Fair use